Sustainable Use of Resources

 © SOTSU・SUNRISE

-Promote recycling of Gashapon capsules
+Promoting the recycling of Gashapon capsules

 The collected empty capsules are turned into pellets (recycled pellets), which are the raw materials for capsules, and then they are mixed with ordinary pellets (virgin pellets) to form the capsules.
 At present, recycled pellets account for about 20% of new capsules.

-Gasha Point Stations, empty capsule collection boxes, are placed at Capsule Toy Stores and Gashapon Bandai Official Shops.
+In addition, we have set up Gasha Point Stations, empty capsule collection boxes, at Gashapon Department Stores and Gashapon Bandai Official Shops.
 This makes empty capsule collection an enjoyable experience for customers.

-Initiatives to reduce food loss and waste
+Initiatives to reduce food waste

 Strengthen activities to separate waste components and promote recycling

 Bandai Namco Technica, a supplier of arcade games, has been promoting recycling initiatives since 2010 to ensure that limited resources are still available in the future.
 We carefully separate metals, printed circuit boards (PCB), wiring, and HDDs that are replaced during the course of maintenance and other work.
-In fiscal 2022, we recycled approximately 6.6 tons of materials and components.
+In fiscal 2023, we recycled approximately 6.2 tons of materials and components.

 Initiatives for recycling waste plastics